tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 #### Anthony is an amazing tutor.

 Anthony is an amazing tutor.
 He explains things in a way that anyone can understand and has many tricks to remember the small details.
 I have never been a strong test taker, but with this tutoring, I nearly doubled my percentile on absite.
-Highly recommend!
+Highly recommend
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Maggie GallagherSurgery Resident

 #### Huge difference during my MS3 clerkship shelf exams